1 Introduction To Digital Literacies for Online Learning

 Questions to Consider

-• Following this, reflect on how you can work to ensure your own success in your online courses.
+• Finally, reflect on how you can work to ensure your own success in your online courses.
 What are your goals, and what specific steps will you take to achieve them?

 Participating in discussions with your peers (what higher education folks like to call discourse—a verb), is an essential aspect of effective online courses, facilitated through platforms such as Moodle discussion forums, WordPress blogs, Discourse posts (in this case, a noun—referring to the app called Discourse), and others.
 We all know that discussion forums can sometimes be tedious, especially when they are assessed in the same way a formal paper is assessed.
 However, the benefits of using asynchronous technologies (where your interactions with others are time-delayed) in well-designed activities can be significant.